 Add Water When Reheating Rice

-Before you reheat a dish with rice in it, make sure to first add 1 tbs. of water in the dish and covering the dish with a damp paper towel.
+Before you reheat a dish with rice in it, make sure to first add 1 tbs. of water in the dish and cover the dish with a damp paper towel.
 This will help to avoid loss of moisture.
-Afterwards, set the cook time for approximately 1 minute and 30 seconds on high.
-If the dish is not warmed enough to your liking, place back in microwave for an additional 30 seconds.
-It is important to reheat for less time, you can always cook a dish more later on if needed.
+Afterward, set the cooking time for approximately 1 minute and 30 seconds on high.
+If the dish is not warmed enough to your liking, place back in the microwave for an additional 30 seconds.
+It is important to reheat for less time, you can always cook a dish later on if needed.

 Microwave Meat Evenly